AusDTO/dta-website/README.md

 ## Hacking on Content

 Create a branch from the `development` branch.
 To test that branch out you can push to cloud.gov.au before commiting to git.
 Remember to delete unused apps.

 `cf push branchname` # assumes you are logged into the staging platform.

 Submit a PR to the `development` branch.
-The development branch is continuously deployed to https://dta.apps.staging.digital.gov.au/
+The development branch is continuously deployed to https://dta.apps.staging.digital.gov.au/ The master branch is continuously deployed to https://www.digital.gov.au/

 When ready for a production deploy:

-`git checkout master`
+* `git checkout master`
-`⁠git pul`
+* `⁠git pul`
-`git merge --no-ff develop`
+* `git merge --no-ff develop`
-`git push origin master`
+* `git push origin master`

 ## cloud.gov.au details